Laiatu Latu: College career

-Coach Malloe was subsequently hired by UCLA and was surprised to learn that his new team already referred players to Dr. Watkins as necessary, thus providing bona fides for the medical clearance and opening the door for him to become a member of the Bruins.
+Malloe was subsequently hired by UCLA and was surprised to learn that his new team already referred players to Dr. Watkins as necessary, thus providing bona fides for the medical clearance and opening the door for him to become a member of the Bruins.
 Latu entered the NCAA transfer portal and transferred to UCLA in time to begin non-contact work in preparation for the 2022 season.
 He was cleared to play by team physicians near the end on the Bruins' spring practices.

 During his 2022 junior season Latu was named the Pac-12 Conference Defensive Player of the Week for week 4 after recording three sacks and forcing a fumble against Colorado.
 He ended with 10.5 sacks for the year in 13 games played.
 In December 2022 Latu was named one of three comeback players of the year in college football, along with University of Washington quarterback Michael Penix and University of Minnesota running back Mohamed Ibrahim.

 In 2023 Latu started all 12 games for UCLA.
 He led the nation in tackles for loss per game (1.8) and ranked fourth nationally in sacks per game, with a 1.08 average.
 His total of 13.0 sacks was the highest by any player in the Pac-12.
 He also intercepted two passes as a senior and forced a total of five fumbles over the two years of his career as a Bruin.
 Latu was UCLA's first-ever winner of both the Lombardi Award and the Ted Hendricks Award, presented to the top defensive end in the country.
 Latu was the Pac-12 Conference Defensive Player of the year in 2023 and a unanimous selection as an All-American for that season.